 2. The best part is the views from your balcony!

 When I first checked in I couldn’t believe my eyes.
-There were truly unobstructed views of the rolling hills with its huge peaks.
+There were truly unobstructed views of the rolling hills with their huge peaks.
 You could only hear bird sounds, watch wildlife and enjoy peace and quiet.
-Which if you know India well is a blessing in itself.
+If you know India well is a blessing in itself.

 It was one of my favourite memories from here and I couldn’t believe I could enjoy these spectacular views from the comfort of my private terrace.

 Just be careful in the evening not to leave the window open or you may find that some bugs will come in for a midnight snack where you’re on the menu!